jasonmelgoza/mavericks/src/pages/index.md

 A design systems specialist with over 10 years of experience in SaaS product development.

-Currenly working at [Bill](https://www.bill.com/) on a cross-functional design systems team dedicated to creating user-friendly, web-based software.
+Currently, I am working at [Bill](https://www.bill.com/) on a cross-functional design systems team that focuses on creating user-friendly, web-based software.

 {% button text="Contact" email="jasonmelgoza@gmail.com" className="contact" /%}